stevenfontanella/microlens/README.md

 **If you're writing an app, you should probably use [microlens-platform][] and not microlens.** You'll get additional functions, instances, `makeLenses`, and other useful things. microlens is mostly for library writers and for toying with lenses.
+See [Which microlens library should I use?](#which-microlens-library-should-i-use) for more.

 Here are the build times for all libraries in the family: